-• A significant 40% of motorcycle insurance claims in 2023 were related to collision coverage, reflecting an uptick in road use and accident rates.
+• 2Roughly 42% of motorcycle insurance claims in 2025 were for collision coverage, reflecting ongoing traffic and accident growth.

 Motorcycle Insurance Market Dynamics